u-boot/u-boot/doc/develop/bootstd.rst

 Note: it is possible to have a bootmeth that uses a partition or a whole device directly, but it is more common to use a filesystem.

+Note that some bootmeths are 'global', meaning that they select the bootdev themselves.
+Examples include VBE and EFI boot manager.
+In this case, they provide a `read_bootflow()` method which checks whatever bootdevs it likes, then returns the bootflow, if found.
+Some of these bootmeths may be very slow, if they scan a lot of devices.

 Boot process
 ------------